All about interest

 We calculate interest daily, on the capital outstanding on that day.
 Any capital repayments are applied immediately to the account.

 - Standard Loans – you can choose to be charged monthly, quarterly or half-yearly on dates that suit your business.
-If you decide to pay half-yearly, you will incur extra interest charges because this amounts to a delay between billing and payment.

 Payment is due 17 days after the charging date.
 This means that when your statement arrives, you have 14 days' advance notice of the amount due.